NateBaldwinDesign/proportio/README.md

 ![logo](https://raw.githubusercontent.com/NateBaldwinDesign/midas/main/logolockup.png)

-# Midas proportional design app
-Tool for creating proportional scales for typography, iconography, spacing, and components in design systems.
+*__Tool for creating proportional scales for typography, iconography, spacing, and components in design systems.__*

 ## Purpose
 Making systematic design faster and easier by use of generative, parametric design.
 Midas enables designers to use proportional scales to create: